How Sikhs for Justice is donning the role of Hurriyat in Punjab

 Officials in India are closely watching the developments.
 An official in New Delhi informed OneIndia that the ISI wants to take the Kashmir route in Punjab.
 This has always been the plan, but by getting the politics into it, it is clear that they want to take the Kashmir route.

-It is carbon copy Kashmir says the officer.
+It is carbon copy of Kashmir says the officer.
 On one hand, they are training the terrorists and helping them stage attacks in Punjab.
 There has been a sudden surge in activity in Punjab, which includes terror attacks, propaganda and also setting up of modules.

 While the ISI would allow this to continue on one hand, on the other it would want the political leadership to take a stand on the issue, the officer explained.